PowerLoom/docs/docs/participate/lite-phase.md

 # Lite Node Phase

 We are excited to announce the launch of the public Mint for our Snapshotter Lite Node, now live and open to all!
-This marks a significant milestone in our Composable Data Network, offering everyone the chance to mint up to 10 slots and operate their own Snapshotter Lite Nodes.
+This marks a significant milestone in our Composable Data Network, offering everyone the chance to mint node slots and operate their own Snapshotter Lite Nodes.

 ### Key Milestones in Our Node Mint Journey:
 - ✅ Pre-Mint Kickoff: January 25th, 2024